roshik2016/CIS5560/Spark+Tutorial+Los+Angeles.md

 print "Root Mean Square Error (RMSE) for Decession Tree Model:", rmse
 ```

+Root Mean Square Error (RMSE) for Decession Tree Model: 7438.04549023
+The RMSE Value depicts how much variation would a perdiction from this model would make.
+This value tends to vary upto $50 over or below.

 ### Algorithm 2 - GBT Regressor (Gradient Booster Tree Regression)

 The data is put to learn using a different machine learning algorithm (GBT) so that a comparison could be made and the best algorithm could be analyzed.
 The features are first assembled and then the model is trained and evaluated as done previously.